juniorjvn/NYC_parking_tickets_distributed_DBs/README.md

 Requesting records from all boroughs - July 2021.

+The asyncio library is used to write asynchronous code, facilitating the execution multiple queries concurrently without necessarily waiting for each request to complete before starting the next.
 Once a Connection is established at each computer, the client can request data as many times as needed.

 Requesting records: